Barbecue

 and let his dogs track and trail a coon or fox until they ran it up a

-the dirty jokes and bad language that was common, but we often
+the dirty jokes and bad language that was common (I probably heard worse at school), but we often

 went